If you are about to visit Canada, the first thing you should do is inform

 happen.
 More often it is the simple and common everyday ailments such

-as the flu (particularly bad this year!) and other viruses that send people
+as the flu and other viruses that send people

 to the doctor or hospital.
 The cost of simple medical examinations, administered